Chesapeake Bay Maryland, USA Travel Guide

 Be polite and courteous.
 A 'please' and 'thank you' go a long way.
 Respect local traditions, especially in waterman communities where livelihoods connect with the Bay.

-Always ask for permission before taking close-up photos of individuals, children in particular.
-Be mindful of respecting privacy in neighborhoods; avoid photographing people's homes without getting permission.
+Always ask for permission before taking close-close-up pictures of people, children in particular.
+Be mindful of maintaining privacy in residential zones; avoid photographing people's homes without permission.

-The Chesapeake Bay region is rich in history and area's personality.
+The Chesapeake Bay region is full of history and local character.

 The livelihoods of watermen are deeply tied to the Chesapeake Bay's rhythms and traditions.